omichde/BOMTalk/README.md

 - provides either a block-based or delegate-protocol or (multicast) notifications API
 - sends and receives arbitrarily sized data (no GameKit limit)
 - automatically keeps one connection slot open for up to 15 simultaneous connections per session
-- hides GameKits weird delegates/class callbacks and states
+- hides GameKits weird delegates/class callbacks and consolidates its states

 # Installation